Wednesday, March 26, 2014

 Indeed, a new paper on the phylogeography of R1a appeared at the Nature website today: Underhill et al. 2014.
 It's actually a much better effort than anything else on the topic at academic level thus far, but certainly not without issues.

 For instance, the authors failed to include two well known and very important R1a subclades in their analysis: the Northwest European-specific R1a-CTS4385 and the East and Central European-specific R1a-Z280.
 As a result, the former is lumped with R1a-M417* and the latter with R1a-Z282*.
-In fact, Z280 is shown to be above Z282 in the diagram of R1a-M420 topology (see Figure 1 here), which is plain wrong.
+In fact, Z280 is shown to be above Z282 in the topology of R1a-M420 (see Figure 1 here), which is plain wrong.
 These are major oversights and mean that this study is not a very useful resource as far as the phylogeography of European R1a is concerned.